Dacossti/Life-Expectancy-and-Age-Limit/README.md

 - **Human Life-Table Database (HLD)** — primary source of life expectancy at birth data.
 - **Human Mortality Database (HMD)** — complementary country-level mortality and demographic indicators.
-- **International Database on Longevity (IDL)** — detailed longevity and extreme-age demographic data (used for validation and contextual analysis).

 All datasets were cleaned, harmonized, and matched using standardized country names and ISO3 codes prior to analysis.
 No raw data from these sources is redistributed in this repository.